atharvadate04/Scipy_BIMS/README.md

   - Calculator to calculate change.
   - Display the bill with details including product name, quantity, price, and total amount.
   - Print button to save the bill on the PC.
-  - Reset the bill area using the reset button.
+  - Reset the bill area using the reset button.</br>
     ![image](https://github.com/user-attachments/assets/8c243ccb-e68e-41a9-9c78-4fec52a4c2ef)

 ## Technologies Used